Start of July brings increase to Illinois minimum wage

 SPRINGFIELD, Ill.
-(AP) — Illinois’ minimum wage increases to $10 per hour this week, and state officials are reminding workers to make sure their paychecks reflect the change.
+(AP) — Illinois’ minimum wage increases to $10 per hour this week.
+State officials are reminding workers to make sure their paychecks reflect the change.

 MORE HEADLINES: